DevRegard/springBoardTrip/README.md

 I have developed backend bulletin boards such as member registration and login, notices, FAQ, Q&A, admin page, and secret posts.

-The core development purpose of this project is to convert the project codes developed with MVC technique to Spring MVC.
+The core purpose of this project is to develop the backend and frontend of the bulletin board based on Spring FrameWork.

-Although it is a work that is still in the beginning stage, I am registering this project for more advanced board development in the future.
+It is a work created at the first stage of learning, and this project is distributed for further development of bulletin boards.

-If you have any feedback, questions or comments, you are always welcome, and we will take it right away.
+If you have any feedback, questions or comments, we welcome and promptly accept them.

 Thank you :)